asmacdo/container-fixture-builder/README.rst

 matchmaker.py
 -------------

+Matchmaker is a tool to map the relationships between content in a pulp docker repository.
 Matchmaker has 2 modes, `list` and `relation`.

 List
 ****

+Print the relationships heirarchy (top down) between content in the specified pulp repo.

 .. code-block:: bash

-   # Print the relationships heirarchy between content in the specified pulp repo.
    $ python matchmaker.py test-fixture-1 --list

 Partial Output::